subhradip-bo/LeetCode-Solutions/README.md

 <pr>This repository is licensed under the MIT License.<br>

 <pr> <h2> Get In Touch ‼️ </h2> <br>
-<pr>If you have any questions or suggestions, feel free to reach out.
-Happy coding! 😊<br>
+<pr>If you have any questions or suggestions, feel free to reach out on subhradipbodhak1493@gmail.com.
+And Happy coding! 😊<br>